List of After War Gundam X characters: Freeden pilots and crew

 The 18-year-old pilot of the GT-9600 Gundam Leopard and its upgraded form GT-9600-D Gundam Leopard Destroy.
-At the beginning he was only hired to do one job for the Freeden but later takes a more permanent position as one of her defenders.
+Originally, he was only hired to do one job for the Freeden, but he later takes a more permanent position as one of her defenders.
 Seemingly a shameless skirt chaser at first glance, Roybea cares deeply for every woman he has ever fallen for and is always sensitive to a woman's feelings.
-On a humorous note, Roybea displays the ability to accurately gauge a woman's clothing sizes just by looking at her.
-He acquired his Gundam on a bet from a woman he considered his true love.
-He nurses a crush on Sala for most of the series, but she rejects him before the final encounter because of her feelings for Jamil.
+Humorously, Roybea also displays the ability to accurately gauge a woman's clothing sizes with just a glance.
+He won his Gundam in a bet with a woman he considered his true love.
+Roybea nurses a crush on Sala for most of the series, but she rejects him before the final encounter because of her feelings for Jamil.
 Six months after the Freeden crew returns from space, he and Ennil El are implied to become a couple and are last seen moving to Witz's hometown.

 The GT-9600 Gundam Leopard is a heavy ground assault unit.
 It is armed with numerous weapons, most notably a large rotary cannon mounted on the left arm.
 When the Freeden travels across the ocean, the Leopard, lacking aerial capability, is modified for underwater combat with a propulsion unit/torpedo launcher mounted on the back.
 The GT-9600-D Gundam Leopard Destroy replaces the single rotary cannon with two smaller yet more powerful multi-barrel weapons that fit over the hands and adds more weapons such as a shoulder-mounted missile pod.